Workshop Rolling Clamp Storage Cart

-The old maxim “a place for everything and everything in its place” is wisdom that applies to all facets of our life, but it’s essential in a workshop.
+The old maxim "a place for everything and everything in its place" is wisdom that applies to all facets of our life, but it's essential in a workshop.
 Whether your workspace is large or small, storing your tools and materials in an orderly and efficient manner not only makes your projects easier to accomplish, but also increases the level of enjoyment you will experience — even if it is only by removing the certain frustration that a poorly organized shop will engender.
 While the focus of this article is an ultra-simple storage cart for my specific collection of clamps, the principles I used to determine how to go about designing this cart are universal.
 To prove that point, Woodworker's Journal editor in chief Rob Johnstone had me design and build a storage cart for a more diverse set of clamps (for my friend, Matt).
-Rob will place that design on the web, but you can see a picture of it toward the end of this article.
-But first some thoughts about shop storage in general.
+But first, some thoughts about shop storage in general.

 Wood enters the shop in long and wide or narrow planks.
 Woodworking is the act of converting it into stuff at one end of the spectrum and objet d'art at the other, leaving behind quantities of irregularly shaped pieces of which no two are alike.
 Woodworkers are notoriously reluctant to part with any piece of it, and without some means of storage the casual observer might be forgiven for mistaking a workshop for a woodshed.

 Unlike the relatively straightforward techniques of tool practice, tool storage poses problems unique to each woodworker and workshop combination.
 Every shop is a different shape, every inventory of machines and tools is different, and each woodworker has different interests or is at a different stage of development.

 For the clamp storage cart diagram and materials list in PDF format click here.